metabase/metabase/docs/users-guide/dashboard-subscriptions.md

 ### Slack subscription options

-For Slack subscriptions, you can set up a subscription for a single person using their Slack username, or for a channel (like #general).
+For Slack subscriptions, you can set up a subscription for a channel (like #general), or for a single person via their Slack username.

 ![slack subscription options](images/dashboard-subscriptions/slack-subscription-options.png)

-You can specify how often Metabase sends a Slack message, and whether to send a message if the dashboard fails to return results.
+You can specify how often Metabase sends a Slack message (hourly, daily, weekly, or monthly), and whether to send a message if the dashboard fails to return results.

 ### Related reading